-Payment for a continuous subcutaneous insulin external infusion pump and related supplies will be authorized for treatment of Type I diabetes.
-Recipients must meet either Criterion A or B as follows:
+Payment for a continuous subcutaneous insulin external infusion pump and related supplies will be authorized in the home setting, for treatment of Type I diabetes, when the following conditions are met:

-Criterion A: The recipient has completed a comprehensive diabetes education program and has been on a program of multiple daily injections of insulin (at least three injections per day) with frequent self-adjustments of insulin dose for at least six months prior to initiation of the insulin pump; and has documented frequency of glucose self-testing an average of at least four times per day during the two months prior to initiation of the insulin pump; and meets two or more of the following criteria while on the multiple daily injection regimen:
+- The diabetes needs to be documented by a C-peptide level less than 0.5. - The pump must be ordered by and follow-up care of the recipient must be managed by a physician who manages recipients with continuous subcutaneous insulin infusion (CSII) and who works closely with a team including nurses, diabetes educators and dietitians who are knowledgeable in the use of CSII. - The recipient has completed a comprehensive diabetes education program; has been on a program of multiple daily injections of insulin, (at least three injections per day), with frequent self-adjustments of insulin dose for at least six months prior to initiation of the insulin pump; and has documented frequency of glucose self-testing an average of at least four times per day during the two months prior to initiation of the insulin pump; and meets one or more of the following criteria while on the multiple daily injection regimen: - Has a glycosylated hemoglobin level (HbAlc) greater than 7.0 %;